 A couple of weeks before the project talks begin, you should turn in (by email) your final project proposal to Risto; see the class schedule for the due date of project proposals.

 You should have completed your project by the time you are giving your project presentation to the class.
-At the very least, you should have your model implemented and have at least preliminary results.
+At the very least, you should have your model implemented and have preliminary results.
 A talk where you just talk about what you are going to do is not very useful.
 For the remainder of the class, you can then obtain more substantial results (i.e. from multiple runs), and write up the project in the project paper.